pola-rs/polars/py-polars/docs/source/reference/sql/functions/temporal.rst

      - Converts a formatted string date to an actual Date type.
    * - :ref:`DATE_PART <date_part>`
      - Extracts a part of a date (or datetime) such as 'year', 'month', etc.
+   * - :ref:`EXTRACT <extract>`
+     - Offers the same functionality as `DATE_PART` with slightly different syntax.

 .. _date:

 DATE
 ----
 Converts a formatted string date to an actual Date type; ISO-8601 format is assumed unless a strftime-compatible formatting string is provided as the second parameter.

 **Example:**